productteams/kaldi-hugo-restoration805/site/content/products.md

 ---
-title: Our Coffee
+title: Our Resorationists
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Restoration805 is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Restoration805 is the ultimate spot for cwood lovers who want to learn about their wood’s origin and support the farmers that grew it.
+We take wood restoration production, staining and maintenence seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs: